Accelerating customer growth and retention for Slack partners

 By rethinking the constraints of app installations, we’ve created a new set of features that let you reach potential users who haven’t installed your app.
 The magic happens with a link.
 Our internal data shows tens of millions of links are shared in Slack daily, providing abundant opportunities to introduce your product to new users and their teammates and get them activated.

-When a link from your product gets shared or clicked in Slack, users – even if they haven’t installed the app – are prompted to sign in to their existing account for your product or create a new one.
-This smooth experience is powered by Sign in with Slack links, a quick and secure way to manage authorisation.
+When a link from your product gets shared or clicked in Slack, users—even if they haven’t installed the app—are prompted to sign in to their existing account for your product or create a new one.
+This smooth experience is powered by Sign in with Slack links, a quick and secure way to manage authorization.

 We’re already seeing success from our early beta partners: Atlassian, Lucid, Loom and Miro.
 In just one month, a partner successfully created 54,000 new user accounts and connected 130,000 existing accounts to Slack with one-click access to its product.